 To use a heap as to implement a priority queue, item with the highest priority is the root.
 After the root is removed from the heap, the last item is moved into root, then the heap is fixed in a top-down way.

 On the other hand, the "insert" operation adds a new item at the end of the heap, then fix the heap in a bottom-up way, by calling the "increase-key" algorithm.

 Example of "increase-key":

 If a priority queue is implemented by a sorted array, then insertion takes O(n) time, and deletion takes O(1) time.
 If a priority queue is implemented by a unsorted array, then insertion takes O(1) time, and deletion takes O(n) time.

-If the priority of items only take a finite number of possible values, then a priority queue can be implemented by an array of queues, where insertion take only O(1) time, and deletion take O(m) time, which is the same as O(1).
+If the priority of items only takes m (a finite number) possible values, a priority queue can be implemented by an array of queues, where insertion take only O(1) time, and deletion take O(m) time, which is the same as O(1).